 Bands/artists: Beatles, Stones, Pink Floyd, Moody Blues, Deep Purple, Queen, Tom Petty, Clapton / Cream, Coldplay, Led Zeppelin, Def Leppard, REM…

-Guitars: Fender Stratocaster (I’ve got Three!), Ovation Electro-Acoustics.
+Guitars: Fender Stratocaster (I’ve got a few!), Ovation Electro-Acoustics.
+I’ve also got a cherry red Epiphone Les Paul.

 Amps: Give me a Marshall any time.
 I particularly like the MG series with the FDD feature, although I think they’ve now stopped making them.
 The feature appears to have been included as standard in later models !